We’re really excited about these new ethical fashion brands. Bet you didn’t know about these ones before!

 By Chantal Brocca

-Enter team Eluxe: mindful as always and with emerging design talents contacting us every day, we hand picked several new ethical fashion brands that we thought really stood out.
-Whether by using innovative materials, creating cool new trends or employing traditional couture techniques, these clothing brands clearly define themselves as more than just a label.
+Enter team Eluxe.
+Mindful as always and with emerging design talents contacting us every day, we hand picked several new ethical fashion brands that we thought really stood out.

-Ethically focused fashion label, A.BCH, makes their collections entirely from responsibly sourced materials, from GOTS certified fabrics and threads, to plant-based buttons, even carbon neutral delivery.
+A.BCH is one of my personal favourite new ethical fashion brands.
+They make their collections entirely from responsibly sourced materials, from GOTS certified fabrics and threads, to plant-based buttons, even carbon neutral delivery.
 And when it comes to sustainability, A.BCH founder and self confessed fibre nerd, Courtney Holm, is not sparing any detail.
 Each article of clothing is assigned a code, traceable on the website, where customers can learn exactly how their garment came to be.

 ‘After years in the Australian fashion industry, I saw how little was known or communicated about the origin of our clothes.
 Something needed to change.
 That change begins with A.BCH giving full disclosure and being accountable for its impact,’ says Holm.